Ordinal Regression: Breathing Test Results.

 Variance-Covariance Matrix and Standard Errors

 We can extract the estimated variance-covariance matrix of the parameter estimates using vcov().
-This should line up with the inverse of the Fisher information matrix.
+This should roughly line up with the inverse of the Fisher information matrix.

 Code